 To turn off the water to your house and the rest of your property (including outdoor sprinkler systems, hose bibbs, and so forth), look for the main valve just to the house side of your water meter.
 This is normally out by the street, often in a concrete box just below ground level.

 Once you locate the valve handle, turn it clockwise until it stops.
 If it is frozen in position, put a few drops of lubricating oil around the valve stem and wear a work glove to turn the handle or, if necessary, turn it with the help of a pipe wrench.

-This valve should always be completely open or completely closed—never to control the amount of flow into the house.
+This valve should always be completely open or completely closed—never used to control the amount of flow into the house.
 It isn’t designed to be left partially open.

 Featured Resource: Get a Local Plumbing Pro